DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 "...Do not underestimate...
 Our stubbornness!"

 Said the knight Jeanne who was kneeling down on one knee.
-Behind was her bodyguard Fairin, supporting her.
+Behind was her bodyguard Farin, supporting her.
 And the knight fired the arrow with all of her strength.

 [Tch.]